 - Medical contingency and evac: Add and reinforce your medical contingency procedures resulting in an evac plan activation procedures to your BCP plan

-Planning the re-opening
+Planning the return to office

 You can’t let everyone go in at the same time.
 That’d be a recipe for disaster.